Hundreds of Nigerian schoolgirls received mass abductions | ExBulletin

 Several large armed groups operate in Zamfara state, described by the government as bandits, and are known to snatch money and push for the release of their members from prison.

-Nigerian President Muhammadu Buhari said on Friday the main goal of governments is for all school hostages to be returned safe, alive and unharmed.
+Nigerian President Muhammadu Buhari said on Friday the main goal of the government is to return all school hostages safe, alive and unharmed.

 He called on state governments to review their policy of making payments, in cash or vehicles, to bandits.

-UN Secretary-General Antonio Guterres strongly condemned the abductions and called for the immediate and unconditional release of the girls and their safe return to their families, calling the attacks on schools a grave violation of human rights and freedoms. of children, said UN spokesman Stephane Dujarric.
+UN Secretary-General Antonio Guterres strongly condemned the abductions and called for the “immediate and unconditional release” of girls and the safe return to their families, calling the attacks on schools a grave violation of human rights and children’s rights, said UN spokeswoman Stephane Dujarric.

-The UN chief reaffirmed UN support for the Nigerian government and people in their fight against terrorism, violent extremism and organized crime, Dujarric said, urging Nigerian authorities to spare no effort to bring in money. justice those responsible for this crime.
+The UN chief reaffirmed UN support for the Nigerian government and people “in their fight against terrorism, violent extremism and organized crime,” Dujarric said, urging Nigerian authorities “to spare no effort to bring them to justice.” bring to justice those responsible for this crime. “

 Nigeria has seen several such attacks and kidnappings over the years, most notably the mass abduction in April 2014 by the jihadist group Boko Haram of 276 girls from high school in Chibok in Borno state.
 More than a hundred girls are still missing.